twobombs/vramfs/README.md

 # vramfs with swap
-OpenCL vRAMfs with swap with NFS mount for Great Justice!
+OpenCL vRAMfs swap with NFS mount for Great Justice!

 execute this madness with :
 - docker run -d -privileged twobombs/vramfs -v /swapvramfs:/swapvramfs